Pastenym — A privacy-friendly sharing service

 About No Trust Verify

 We are members of the #VerifyValley.
-We support the Nym Technologies network and contribute to it from the testnet.
-We are happy to strengthen the mixnet with our mixnodes as well as our gateway.
+We support the Nym Technologies network and contribute to it since the testnet.
+We are happy to strengthen the mixnet with our mixnodes and our gateways.

 ✅ Hosted in Switzerland